Which Mercedes Sprinter is right for me?

 Q: What is the custom delivery charge to bring the motorhome to me?

 A: We allow custom delivery/pick up to many non-standard locations, such as Seattle, or Albuquerque, New Mexico or personal residences adjacent to our standard locations.
 The cost is based on driver time; $1.90 per mile; fuel cost; and occasionally airfare for our driver to return to home base.
 Please inquire.

-Q: What is the cost per week and how many miles are included with the solar units?
+Q: What is the cost per week and how many miles are included?

 A: Winter Rates= $2950 (1000 miles) A: Summer Rates= $3375-3475 (1000 miles)

 Q: Why do Mercedes Sprinters cost more than some B+ and class C motorhomes and low end class A’s?
 Why don’t they cost less, considering their smaller size?

 A: Mercedes Sprinters are more expensive to build due to the higher costs of manufacturing the “exterior shell”; adapting to unusual shapes; and working with limited space.